 Our vision aims to provide all children with a broad, high quality and relevant physical education.
 Through a well-structured and progressive school curriculum we enable all children to develop and challenge their knowledge, skill and understanding.
 Our curriculum ensures skills are developed through the following topics: dance, invasion games, gymnastics, outdoor and adventurous activity, swimming, athletics, net and wall games and striking and fielding games.
 In addition to this it is essential that children develop an understanding of a healthy lifestyle and make connections between physical health and a healthy mind with the vision that children will continue to adopt a healthy lifestyle into their adult life.

 We aim to teach this through our balance of individual, team, co-operative, competitive and creative activities cater for individual pupils’ needs and abilities.
 The PE scheme of work progressively builds key knowledge, skills and techniques which, combined with varied and flexible teaching styles, provides stimulating, challenging and enjoyable learning opportunities for pupils.

 All children receive two hours of physical education a week.
-These lessons are delivered either by class teachers or our specialist PE teacher, who has expert subject knowledge and are extensively trained in the areas of the curriculum that are taught.
+These lessons are delivered either by class teachers or specialists, who have expert subject knowledge and are extensively trained in the areas of the curriculum that are taught.

 In EYFS, pupils work on their Physical Development through a variety of child initiated learning through continuous provision and adult let activities including one formal PE session each week.
 During the course of the year this will include a term of tennis coaching.
 Children will also take part in a two day bike riding programme where they will learn to ride their bikes working on their balance and strength.
 Physical Development is incorporated into the school day and children are encouraged to take part in physical activity, including a song and dance to start the day.